andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 ## Vim
-MessagesShow - show past vim echoed text (show messages) in preview window
+MessagesShow - show past vim echoed text (show messages) in preview window verb command Colo<c-n> - get a list of commands and where they are defined verb map Colo<c-n> - get a list of maps and where they are defined
+\sm        - set syntax markdown - see  ~/.vim/plugin/notes-workflow.vim#/Set%20Syntax.
+:Alacritty - open new terminal and then vim instance

+### Notes
+~/.vim/plugin/notes-workflow.vim#/Defining%20Commands%20And

 ## Links
 glb         - open URL in browser